-In the first half of 1999Respondent No. 1 assigned Petitioner its right to give instructions under the Collection Agreements to the Collection BanksThe Petitioner craves leave to refer to and rely on the when produced.
-The Petitioner further says that the in certain to amounts deposited in the Escrow Accounts long as amount the Petitioner to under the Financing Agreements.
+In the first half of 1999, by a series of Assignment Agreements, Respondent No. 1 assigned to the Petitioner its right to give instructions under the Collection Agreements to the Collection Banks.
+The Petitioner craves leave to refer to and rely on the Assignment Agreements when produced.
+The Petitioner further says that the Lenders enjoy the right, in certain events, to the amounts deposited in the Escrow Accounts for so long as any amount is owed by the Petitioner to them under the Financing Agreements.

-In May 1999, so ten (through the Collection Accounts) began to aggregate in the Escrow Account throughout this .
+In or about May 1999, the arrangements provided for by the Escrow Agreement (as so amended and re-stated) were put into force and effect for a trial period of ten months.
+Revenues were collected (through the Collection Accounts) and credited to the Escrow Account throughout this period.
 At the conclusion of this trial period in or about March 2000, the escrow arrangements were suspended and the funds collected by the Collection Banks ceased to be credited to the Escrow Account but were, instead, credited or transferred directly to Respondent No. 1’s operating accounts.
 Under the Escrow Agreement the Petitioner retained the right, by notice to Respondent No. 1, to the Escrow Bank and to the Collection Banks to require that the escrow arrangements be reactivated in certain events.

-(1) On or about 22nd March 2001, the Petitioner gave notice to Respondent No. 1, to the Escrow Bank and to the Collection Banks calling upon them to terminate the suspension of transfers of funds from the Collection Accounts to the Escrow Account, and to reactivate the escrow arrangements, so that the relevant funds would once again be collected and credited to the Escrow Account.
+On or about 22nd March 2001, the Petitioner gave notice to Respondent No. 1, to the Escrow Bank and to the Collection Banks calling upon them to terminate the suspension of transfers of funds from the Collection Accounts to the Escrow Account, and to reactivate the escrow arrangements, so that the relevant funds would once again be collected and credited to the Escrow Account.
 In correspondence with the Petitioner and with Canara Bank, as the Escrow Bank, Respondent No. 1 contested the Petitioner’s entitlement to reactivate the escrow mechanism and asserted that the instructions given by the Petitioner to the Escrow Bank and to the Collection Banks were unjustified and ineffective.
 The Petitioner craves leave to refer to and to rely upon the notices given by it and the correspondence exchanged by it with Respondent No. 1, the Escrow Bank and the Collection Banks.

-(H)
+(H) MSEB’s Failure to make Payments as Required under the PPA

-Since to Commercial Service of Phase I of the Power Station13th, Respondent No. 1 has consistently failed to make payments, in full, of the sums invoiced to it by the Petitioner in terms of the PPA.
+Since Entry into Commercial Service of Phase I of the Power Station on 13th May 1999, Respondent No. 1 has consistently failed to make payments, in full or punctually, of the sums owed by it to the Petitioner pursuant to the provisions of the PPA.